- Outdoor Recreation

 Grizzly with Cubs | Pixabay Image

 Whether you're driving in the Gallatin Canyon for an early morning fly fishing session, cruising up the spur road for a day of downhill biking at Big Sky Resort, or heading south through Yellowstone National Park for a snow coach tour, you need to be on full animal alert at all times.
 Please slow down and give wildlife a brake in Big Sky Country.
 It can save your life and the animal's life.
 Plus, it can prevent costly damage to your vehicle.

 Drive safely and drive defensively to avoid hitting animals.
 If there is an unavoidable collision, hopefully you and your passengers are safe.
 Remember that your safety is the number one priority.
 A large animal that is injured can be incredibly dangerous.
 Call 911 and alert the authorities to any injured animals or roadkills.
 If necessary stay in your car and use flashing lights or flares to alert other drivers of the incident.

-Protect yourself and give wildlife a brake to reduce the hazards of driving in Big Sky Country.
+Protect yourself and break for wildlife to reduce the hazards of driving in Big Sky Country.
 Being defensive behind the wheel can save your life and an animal's life.
 We want everyone to be safe when they visit Big Sky.